fpiwowarczyk/abc-trading/README.md

 It will add 10 new prices for symbol AAPL.
 After that next GET request will include statistics for this values.

+## About language and framework

+This project was written purely in golang without ANY depenency beside using standard library.
+Go is simplistic language that it perfect for writting such small services and it doesn't need anything beside that.

+Tests of code are placed in the same directory but in *_test.go directory.
+You can refer to them as to examples how to use given parts of the code.

+Most of the code is placed in `internal` directory because it blocks using this code as dependency in different project.
+I made it on purpose because code is suited only for this project and should not be used anywhere else.
+Nothing here is ready for production usage any anything like that.

+All public/exported functions have godoc comments as it is good practice in golang.